Spectral flow of monopole insertion in topological insulators

 \section{Spectral flow of Hamiltonians with inserted monopole}

-We consider a Hamiltonian on $\ell^2(\ZM^d,\CM^{2N})$ of the form
+We consider a Hamiltonian on $\ell^2(\ZM^d,\CM^{n})$ of the form

-where $\Delta$ is a non-commutative polynomial with matrix coefficients specifying the kinetic part and $W=W^*$ is a matrix-valued potential.
-It is possible that both the coefficients of $\Delta$ and $W$ are space dependent.
-However, we will assume throughout that, for any vector $v\in\RM^d$,
+where $\delta$ is a non-commutative polynomial with matrix coefficients specifying the kinetic part and $w=w^*$ is a matrix-valued potential.
+It is possible that both the coefficients of $\delta$ and $w$ are space dependent.
+The main hypothesis is a gap condition at the Fermi level $\mu\in\RM$, namely

-Let us note that there is a lower bound on $N$ in terms of the dimension $d$ because we assume the representation of $\CM_d$ on $\CM^{2N}$ to be faithful.
-Hence for $d=1,2$, it is possible to choose $N=1$, but for $d=3,4$ one needs $N\geq 2$, and so on.
-The condition \eqref{eq-HypHam} is always satisfied if $\Delta$ and $W$ are scalar, but may be stringent in the matrix case.
-However, one way to always assure \eqref{eq-HypHam} is to start out with a given Hamiltonian $H$ on $\ell^2(\ZM^d,\CM^{2n})$ for some $n\geq 0$, and then tensor a representation space $\CM^{2n'}$ for the Clifford algebra and then set $N=n+n'$.
-If the Hamiltonian is extended as $H\otimes\one_{2n'}$, then \eqref{eq-HypHam} holds because $F$ only acts on the fiber $\CM^{2n'}$.
-This is the procedure applied in the proof of the index theorems in \cite{PLB,PS,PS2}.
-The second main hypothesis is a gap condition at the Fermi level $\mu\in\RM$, namely